About

 Tejvir Singh volunteers as community patrol warden. 📲 +64211244213

-Invited to deliver a lecture on ‘Multi-faith communications’ at Te Papa Tongarewa Museum of New Zealand on 29 January 2004 as a part of ‘Aainaa Exhibition’.
-Invited to speak at a symposium on ‘Creative Wellington-Innovation Capital’ organised by the Wellington City Council and the Centre for Applied Cross Cultural Research, Victoria University of Wellington (21 March 2004).
-Contributed towards developing online communities as a Steering Group Member of Wellington Region 2020 Communications Trust.
-Invited to numerous radio talks.
+Gurtej Singh has contributed to 'A Practical Reference to Religious Diversity' (New Zealand Police publication number: PUBO-200), as well as for a publication by the NZ Funeral Directors' Association.
+He was invited to deliver a lecture on 'Multi-faith Communications' at the Te Papa Tongarewa Museum of New Zealand on January 29, 2004, as part of the 'Aainaa Exhibition.'
+Additionally, he was invited to speak at a symposium on 'Creative Wellington-Innovation Capital,' organised by the Wellington City Council and the Centre for Applied Cross Cultural Research, Victoria University of Wellington, on March 21, 2004.

-Invited to speak at Te Wharewaka O Poneke EthnicA symposium conducted by DIA (6 and 7 May 2011).
-Contributed to organising a three-week exhibition about Sikh troops of British India in World Wars at the Central Library of Wellington in April 2017.
-Has donated blood 55 times for NZ Blood Service.
+In May 2011, Gurtej Singh was invited to speak at the Te Wharewaka O Poneke EthnicA symposium conducted by the Department of Internal Affairs (DIA).
+He played a role in organising a three-week exhibition about Sikh troops of British India in World Wars, which took place at the Central Library of Wellington in April 2017.
+Gurtej also volunteered as a patroller for CPNZ for many years.
+Additionally, he has donated blood 58 times to the NZ Blood Service. 📲 +642825583814